rollyourown-xyz/ryo-website-content/content/rollyourown/project_modules/ryo-ingress-proxy/index.md

 ---
-title: "Module: Service Proxy"
+title: "Module: Ingress Proxy"
 tags: [ "module" ]
 draft: true
 ---

-The Service Proxy module is a re-usable module for other [rollyourown.xyz](https://rollyourown.xyz) projects which is used to terminate HTTPS and TCP connections and route traffic to the project's containers.
+The Ingress Proxy module is a re-usable module for other [rollyourown.xyz](https://rollyourown.xyz) projects which is used to terminate HTTPS and TCP connections and route traffic to the project's containers.

 <!--more-->